Epiduo Gel Consumer (continued)

 Read the Epiduo Gel (adapalene and benzoyl peroxide gel) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before using this product, tell your doctor or pharmacist if you are allergic to adapalene or benzoyl peroxide; or if you have any other allergies.
+PRECAUTIONS: Before using this product, tell your doctor or pharmacist if you are allergic to adapalene or benzoyl peroxide; or to vitamin A-related drugs (other retinoids such as isotretinoin); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: other skin conditions (such as eczema).